Vedeesh6/Java-Codespace/.github/pull_request_template.md

 **Test Configuration A**:
 * Input:
 * Expected Output:
-* Explaination:
+* Explanation:

 **Test Configuration B**:
 * Input:
 * Expected Output:
-* Explaination:
+* Explanation:

 # Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented on my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works